euc-dev/horizon-apis/docs/apis/horizon/view/index.md

   - toc
 ---

-This is a API documentation for the VMware Horizon Cloud Service - first-gen
+This is a API documentation for the VMware View.

 ## Documentation
 | Name | Size |